 Barwon Water undertakes wastewater treatment for most of the municipality at the Black Rock Water treatment plant.
-As the process generates methane emissions, they are leading a regional partnership that is looking for a circular economy solution to this.
+The process generates methane emissions, so they are leading a partnership that is working to find a regional circular economy solution for this.